ioos/vocabularies/README.md

     [IOOS Parameter Vocabulary v.2.0](http://mmisw.org/ont/ioos/parameter).
 An MMI-hosted vocabulary (http://mmisw.org/ont/ioos/parameter) created via an IOOS community polling of terms in use by the 11 RA's in 2009-2010, and a follow-up process of QA/QC, refinement and consolidation of duplicates.
 It encompasses additional physical, chemical and biological terms not found among CF Standard Names.
 For convenience and completeness, this vocabulary incorporates CF terms that are widely used in IOOS.
 [An MMI-based ontological mapping has been created between IOOS Parameter and CF terms](http://mmisw.org/ont/ioos/map_ioos_cf), such that a reference to a term in one vocabulary is automatically linked to an appropriate term on the other vocabulary if such a match exists.
     [IOOS Biological Data Terminology](http://mmisw.org/ont/ioos/biological).
 A vocabulary that lists biological data fields with names, descriptions, and format notes.
 It was based on ratified Darwin Core, Dublin Core and proposed IOOS vocabularies.
 XML guide was based on Darwin core XML guidance.
 CF Conventions had been applied to biological data definition at the field level.

-[#References Haines et al (2012) (1)] have provided a detailed discussion of IOOS vocabulary strategy and use regarding observed properties, focusing mainly on physical and chemical properties (CF Standard Names and IOOS Parameter Vocabulary, above).
+[Haines et al (2012) (1)](#references) have provided a detailed discussion of IOOS vocabulary strategy and use regarding observed properties, focusing mainly on physical and chemical properties (CF Standard Names and IOOS Parameter Vocabulary, above).

 **Usage in SOS request parameters and XML responses.** See the [IOOS SOS Milestone 1.0 response templates for complete implementation details and direct reference](http://code.google.com/p/ioostech/source/browse/#svn/trunk/templates/Milestone1.0).